The Hustler

-The Hustler is a 1961 American sports romantic drama film directed by Robert Rossen from Walter Tevis's 1959 novel of the same name, adapted by Rossen and Sidney Carroll.
-It tells the story of small-time pool hustler "Fast Eddie" Felson and his desire to break into the "major league" of professional hustling and high-stakes wagering that follows it.
-He throws his raw talent and ambition up against the best player in the country, seeking to best the legendary pool player "Minnesota Fats".
+The Hustler is a 1961 American sports drama film, directed by Robert Rossen.
+It tells the story of small-time pool hustler "Fast Eddie" Felson, who challenges legendary pool player "Minnesota Fats".

-The film was shot on location in New York City and stars Paul Newman as Eddie; Jackie Gleason as Minnesota Fats; Piper Laurie as Sarah; and George C. Scott as Bert.
-It was followed by The Color of Money in 1986, with Newman reprising his role.
+The film, which was based on the 1959 book of the same name by Walter Tevis, stars Paul Newman as Fast Eddie, Jackie Gleason as Minnesota Fats, Piper Laurie as Sarah, George C. Scott as Bert, and Myron McCormick as Charlie.

-The Hustler was a major critical and popular success, gaining a reputation as a modern classic.
+The Hustler was a major critical and popular success, gaining a reputation as a classic.
 Its exploration of winning, losing, and character garnered a number of major awards; it is also credited with helping to spark a resurgence in the popularity of pool.
-In 1997, the Library of Congress selected The Hustler for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant."
+In 1997, the Library of Congress selected The Hustler for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant".
 The Academy Film Archive preserved The Hustler in 2003.

+A 1986 sequel, The Color of Money, starred Newman reprising his role as Felson, for which he won his only Academy Award.

 Plot

+"Fast Eddie" Felson is accompanied by his partner, Charlie, at a pool room in a small town.
+Pretending to be salesmen on their way to a convention, Eddie and Charlie convince onlookers that Eddie is a drunk blowhard, and induce them to bet on Eddie to lose a trick shot.
+He wins and takes their money.